Seminole State Speaker Series hosts The Innocence Project of Florida

 About the Speaker Series

 Each year, the Seminole State Speaker Series welcomes speakers representing diverse views and interests.
-The Speaker Series is co-sponsored by Addition Financial.
-For more information and view a list of previous speakers at Seminole State, visit www.seminolestate.edu/speaker-series/previous-speakers
+With a wide range of speakers and topics, the Speaker Series contributes to the College's mission by enhancing the cultural vitality of our community.
+For more information and to view a list of previous speakers at Seminole State, visit seminolestate.edu/speaker-series.

 About the Innocence Project of Florida